Rory McKenzie: Kilmarnock

-Born in Irvine, raised in Troon and a product of the youth system at Kilmarnock, McKenzie made his senior debut for the club as a substitute in a 1–1 draw against Inverness Caledonian Thistle on 9 April 2011.
+Born in Irvine, raised in Troon and a produced by the youth system at Kilmarnock, McKenzie made his senior debut for the club as a substitute in a 1–1 draw against Inverness Caledonian Thistle on 9 April 2011.

 In the 2012–13 season, he came on as a sub in the first two fixtures.
 He then started his first game against Dundee Utd on 25 August 2012, where he scored a minute into the second half, as Killie went on to win 3–1.

 On 14 May 2013, McKenzie signed a new contract, keeping him at Kilmarnock until Summer 2016.
 In the 2014–15 season, McKenzie scored the only goal in a 1–0 win over Ayr United in the Ayrshire Derby.

 He signed a further contract in summer 2016, and was the only one of several home-grown players to remain at the club after the squad was overhauled following an 11th-place finish in the Scottish Premiership which required them to defeat Falkirk to keep their place in the top division.